 Nina used to run a successful youngsters’ keep.
-However, it turned into destruction when combating broke out in her home village in eastern Ukraine.
-Now she is starting once more, constructing a brand new catering commercial enterprise with aid from the Norwegian Refugee Council (NRC).
+However, it turned into destruction when combat broke out in her home village in eastern Ukraine.
+Now, she is starting again, constructing a new catering commercial enterprise with aid from the Norwegian Refugee Council (NRC).

-The armed conflict in japan Ukraine, which has been occurring for over five years, has significantly affected the lives of hundreds of thousands of humans.
-Many organizations have lost their production functionality or been shut down due to the separation of territories, consistent hostilities, and disrupted entry to markets.
-This has caused high unemployment and a loss of profits possibilities for the neighborhood population.
+The armed conflict in Japan and Ukraine, which has been occurring for over five years, has significantly affected the lives of hundreds of thousands of humans.
+Many organizations have lost their production functionality or been shut down due to the separation of territories, consistent hostilities, and disrupted market entry.
+This has caused high unemployment and a loss of profits for the neighborhood population.

 Losing what took years to construct